cwi-dis/igor/readme.md

 There is a command-line utility ``igorVar.py`` to allow access to the database REST interface from shell scripts.

+## Plugins

+A number of plugins is included.
+Some of these are generally useful, some should be considered example code to help you develop your own plugins.

+## Helpers

+Some of the plugins come with helper utilities or servers.
+See [helpers/readme.md](helpers/readme.md) for details.

 ## Missing functionality

 A security and access control module is planned but not implemented yet.